Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “But I do pay for it, with taxes!”

 “No you don’t!
-A second ago you said taxes were stolen from you—you don’t pay a dime!
+A second ago, you said taxes were stolen from you—you don’t pay a dime!
+You can’t have your cake and eat it, too!
 Make up your mind!”
 Leo flinched.
-“If you don’t protect your property you rent it at the mercy of thieves.
+“If you don’t protect your property from theft, you rent it at the mercy of thieves.
 You claim your thieves are the government, so you rent at the mercy of the state.”

 “What’d be so bad about dying on your feet as a free man?
 Better to light a candle than curse the darkness.
 You’re a closeted communist, and a whiny one.”